Advanced Analysis of All or None (AON) Orders in Cryptocurrency

 How do AON orders improve the execution efficiency of cryptocurrency markets?

-AON orders enhance efficiency in execution by making sure that traders only execute part of a transaction if the whole or all at once, preventing partial fills which might undermine strategy and goals for designing strategies.
+AON orders enhance efficiency in execution by ensuring that trades are executed only if the entire order can be filled, preventing partial executions, preventing partial fills which might undermine strategy and goals for designing strategies.

-What role does financial availability play in the effectiveness of AON orders?
+What role does Market liquidity play in the effectiveness of AON orders?

 Liquidity is essential for AON orders, for the higher the liquidity, the more likely that entire orders can be executed.
 In an illiquid market, there is a greater chance that the order will not execute at all.